Did you know that DNA gets its own day? It’s today! National DNA Day has been celebrated since 2003, when the human genome was sequenced.

 3) Cancer can arise from alterations in your DNA, whether hereditary or random.
 There are two main types of DNA mutations, somatic and hereditary.
 As the name suggests, hereditary mutations come from your parents and can be passed on to your children, too.
 By contrast, somatic, or sporadic, mutations occur randomly, either by exposure to carcinogens, like cigarette smoke, or pure bad luck.

 4) Genetic testing can help measure your risk of developing diseases like cancer.
 Based on someone’s family history, a genetic counselor or doctor can order tests to determine whether they have an inherited DNA mutation that may increase their risk of developing a disease, like pancreatic cancer.
 People who are deemed high risk for pancreatic cancer may be eligible for screening or surveillance programs to monitor them for the disease.

 5) Changes within the tumor DNA may impact treatment options.
-Researchers now have the ability to molecularly profile tumors, which may determine the exact DNA, protein and other molecular changes that caused healthy cells to become cancerous.
-The good news is that this information can inform treatment decisions – specific changes within the tumor’s DNA may signify that a certain treatment option or clinical trial may be particularly effective for that patient.
+Researchers have the ability to analyze and characterize tumors, which may determine the exact DNA, protein and other molecular changes that caused healthy cells to become cancerous.
+The good news is that a tumor’s unique features can inform treatment decisions – specific changes within the tumor’s DNA may signify that a certain treatment option or clinical trial may be particularly effective for that patient.

 Pancreatic cancer patients can get tumor and genetic testing through PanCAN’s Know Your Tumor® precision medicine service.
 PanCAN’s Patient Services can also provide information and resources about family risk, genetic testing, finding a genetic counselor and more.